 The country is not a party to the International Covenant on Civil and Political Rights.

 Religious groups operated several schools and health services.
-The government subsidized most of the schools administered by the Catholic Church, Anglican Church of Melanesia, United Church, South Seas Evangelical Church, and Seventh-day Adventist Church.
+The government subsidized most of the schools and health centers administered by the Catholic Church, Anglican Church of Melanesia, United Methodist Church, South Seas Evangelical Church, and Seventh-day Adventist Church.
 Subsidies were allocated proportionally based on the number of students at the schools and the size of the health centers.
 There were no reports of discrimination among groups in receiving these subsidies.

 Government oaths of office customarily continued to be taken on the Bible, but this was not a compulsory practice.